-Bond is money that a landlord can ask tenants to pay as security when they move into a property.
+A landlord can ask tenants to pay a bond when they move into a property.

 In this section